 MOTOR SPEED - Sets the relative speed of the tape motor from 50% to 200%.
-This parameter can be modified in real time, making it possible to "warp" delayed material.
+This parameter can be modified in real time, making it possible to "timewarp" delayed material.

 NOTE: The effect of MOTOR SPEED is cumulative with that of the onboard LFOs (see Delay Common Parameters on p.
-61).
+60).
 To accommodate maximum flexibility for these individual controls, it is possible that extreme settings may "clip" modulation by pushing time excursion beyond the "legal limit."

-HEAD 1 TIME - Sets the length of the virtual tape loop in milliseconds.
+HEAD 1 TIME - Sets the distance between the virtual record and play heads, in milliseconds.
 Note that time heard will be shorter if MOTOR SPEED is increased above 1.0, or longer if below 1.0.